Skip to content

 Digital Identity Protection Checklist

-• Install a password manager and create unique passwords for all accounts
+• Install and configure a password manager with unique passwords for all accounts

-• Enable multi-factor authentication on email, banking, investment, and social media accounts
+• Enable multi-factor authentication on all financial and email accounts

-• Review and tighten privacy settings on all social media platforms
+• Review privacy settings on all social media platforms at least quarterly

-• Opt out of major data broker sites (Spokeo, Whitepages, PeopleFinder, Intelius)
+• Opt out of major data broker sites or use an automated removal service

 Financial Identity Protection

-Protecting your financial identity deserves special attention, as financial accounts are primary targets for identity thieves seeking immediate monetary gain.
-Financial identity theft manifests in multiple forms: new account fraud (opening credit cards or loans in your name), account takeover (accessing your existing accounts), tax refund theft (filing fraudulent returns), and benefits fraud (claiming government benefits using your identity).
+Financial accounts are the primary targets for identity thieves seeking immediate monetary gain.
+Financial identity theft takes several forms: new account fraud (opening credit cards or loans in your name), account takeover (accessing your existing accounts), tax refund theft, and benefits fraud (claiming government benefits using your identity).
+Each requires a specific defensive response.

-Bank Account Protection: Enable transaction alerts on all bank and credit card accounts.
+Enable real-time transaction alerts on all bank and credit card accounts.
 Configure notifications for purchases over $50, any international transactions, online purchases, and ATM withdrawals.
-These real-time alerts let you catch fraudulent transactions within hours instead of weeks.
-Most financial institutions allow you to set custom alert thresholds through their mobile apps.
+These alerts let you catch fraudulent transactions within hours instead of weeks—early detection limits the damage and simplifies the dispute process with your financial institution.

 Monitoring Services and Early Detection

-Active monitoring helps you detect identity theft early, when damage can be minimized.
-Early detection is crucial for limiting the impact of identity theft and beginning recovery processes quickly.
-The Federal Trade Commission recommends a multi-layered monitoring approach combining free tools with targeted paid services based on your specific risk profile.
+Active monitoring helps you detect identity theft early, when damage can be minimized and disputes are easier to win.
+The FTC recommends a layered monitoring approach combining free tools with targeted paid services based on your specific risk profile and the sensitivity of data you've already had exposed.

 The Social Security Administration's my Social Security account at SSA.gov lets you monitor earnings reported under your Social Security number.
-Identity thieves who use your SSN for employment create discrepancies in your earnings record.
-Review your annual earnings statement for wages from employers you never worked for.
+Identity thieves who use your SSN for employment create discrepancies in your earnings record—discrepancies that can affect your future Social Security benefits if left uncorrected for years.

 Privacy Settings and Reducing Your Digital Footprint